Getting Started¶

 Collisions¶

 Now that we have a collision mesh, we can compute the collision barrier potential.
-To do this we first need to build the set of active collisions (Collisions
+To do this we first need to build the set of active collisions (NormalCollisions

 ).